 Conversely, these same organizations identified overall IT challenges that can be addressed by hyperconverged infrastructure, as outlined throughout this report.
-Figure 8 contains a combination IT priorities cross-analyzed with answers to the question about whether or not hyperconverged infrastructure adoption is of interest to the respondent.
+Error!
+Reference source not found. contains a combination of IT priorities cross-analyzed with answers to the question about whether or not hyperconverged infrastructure adoption is of interest to the respondent.